Partey's Atletico Madrid cruise to 3-1 victory over Chukwueze’s Villarreal | Goal.com

 #AtletiVillarreal | 1-1 🚨 63' | First substitution for #Villarreal. @GerardMoreno9 makes way for @chukwueze_8. pic.twitter.com/nylvQQ04SV— Villarreal CF English (@Eng_Villarreal) February 23, 2020

-Chukwueze came on for Gerard Moreno on the 64th minute and made three key passes, 14 accurate passes (70%) and won two of his four dribbles.
+Chukwueze came on for Gerard Moreno in the 64th minute and made three key passes, 14 accurate passes (70%) and won two of his four dribbles.

 Atletico move up to third, tied on 43 points with fourth-placed Sevilla, while Villarreal remain in seventh, two points from the final Europa League qualification berth.